alemermartinez/rmargint/README.md

 This repository contains an <code>R</code> package with the classical and robust marginal integration procedures for estimating the additive components in an additive model, implementing the proposal of Graciela Boente and Alejandra Martinez in

 > Boente G. and Martinez A. (2017).
-Marginal integration M−estimators for additive models.
+Marginal integration M-estimators for additive models.
 TEST, 26, 231-260.

 The package can be install from <code>R</code> by using